 This course covers all the topics required to take the AB level of the AP Calculus exam, which includes the equivalent of 1.5 semesters of college calculus.
 It requires extensive work outside of class, including the previous summer.
+Financial assistance is available if necessary.
 TI84 calculator is required.